When is a New Homeowner Liable for Property Tax in Texas?

 Prorating the Property Taxes

-When it comes to property tax liability, calculating who owes what can be challenging, but thankfully this is typically the responsibility of the title company.
-But it is still helpful to understand what is happening as, ultimately, you are responsible for paying taxes after you take ownership of the residency.
+Calculating who owes what when it comes to property tax liability can be challenging, but thankfully, this is typically the title company’s responsibility.
+It is still helpful to understand what is happening, as, ultimately, you are responsible for paying taxes after you take ownership of the property

-Suppose you and the seller agree to pay your portion of the real estate tax on the closing date.
+Suppose you and the seller agree to prorate the real estate tax on the closing date.
 The closing date is September 16th, and the annual property tax due is $3600.
 Here are the steps to take to calculate your taxes owing:

 1. Divide the total tax due by 12 to get a monthly amount: $3600 / 12 = $300 per month